AAAlex-123/Requirements/README.md

 within a single Requirements object
 * Different parameteres for accomplishing the same task can be used by simply using a different Requirements object, without needing to call multiple setter methods
+* An alternative to using Requirements would be to define a `CompilationParameters` class which itself contains the two String and boolean fields and pass it around.
+While this class can define getter and setter methods which can better validate the parameters, doing so requires a lot of boilerplate code which cannot easily be modified to accomodate for new needs.
+This library aims to cover the most common use cases and provide as much customisability and extensibility as possible to allow for effective use without much of a compromise compared to a more specialized solution.

 ## Known uses